Donald Sanborn: Episcopal consecration

 On June 19, 2002, in Detroit, Michigan, Sanborn was consecrated a bishop by the American sedeprivationist bishop Robert McKenna of the Orthodox Roman Catholic Movement.

 Sanborn served as pastor of the Queen of All Saints Chapel in Brooksville, Florida.

 Episcopal consecration of Selway

 On February 22, 2018, Sanborn consecrated his intended successor, Joseph Selway, as a bishop, with Bishop Geert Stuyver of the Istituto Mater Boni Consilii (Verrua Savoia, Turin, Italy) and Bishop Daniel Dolan (from West Chester, Ohio) assisting as co-consecrators.

 Present day

 Sanborn currently serves as the Superior General of the Roman Catholic Institute and as the rector of the Most Holy Trinity Seminary which was relocated from Brooksville, Florida to Reading, Pennsylvania in Fall 2022.
-He currently offers private Masses only at Most Holy Trinity Seminary.

-He frequently visits Mass centers in the United States and occasionally travels to Europe, meeting with sedevacantist clergy and laity.
+He frequently visits Mass centers in the United States and occasionally travels to Europe, meeting with sedevacantist and sedeprivationist clergy and laity.

-He is fluent in Latin, French, and Italian, and has a working knowledge of Greek, German and Spanish.